 Certainly, the extensive prosecutions and purges can well be expected to put the ’fear of God’ (or fear of Xi) into the PLA command, and discourage ’political mistakes’ on the part of senior officers.
 If the system of bribery for promotions is as widespread as it would appear, then it is likely that there are many more officers who could fall victim to an anti-corruption probe if they were to otherwise forfeit the good graces of the president.
 China analyst James Mulvenon noted in October 2014:

 ”Xi Jinping’s task of rooting out corruption in the PLA was further complicated by the fact that Xu [Caihou] had been involved for 15 years in nearly every major promotion of senior officers, suggesting that the current military leadership was complicit in the practice.
 This may explain, in part, why the top 18 generals in the PLA felt the need, within weeks of Xu’s arrest, to take the highly unusual step of making a public, group biaotai (declaration of one’s position) of loyalty to Xi Jinping via 18 articles in Liberation Army Daily on 2 April 2014.”

-Thus, the message may be that future corruption will not be tolerated, but the punishment of past offences will be deferred for those who toe the leadership line.
+Thus, the message may be that future corruption will not be tolerated, but the punishment of past offenses will be deferred for those who toe the leadership line.

-Grevatt, J. “Chinese budget inspection finds ‘irregularities’ in all areas of military spending”, Jane’s Defence Industry, 3 July 2015; See also Blasko note 5, The Economist Note 5, Mulvenon, notes 1 & 4.
+Jon Grevatt, “Chinese budget inspection finds ‘irregularities’ in all areas of military spending,” Jane’s Defence Industry, July 3, 2015; See also Blasko note 5, The Economist note 5, Mulvenon notes 1 & 4.